hanfak/topics-to-learn/general-paradigms/architecture/clean-architecture.md

 - Only useful for implementing business logic and need for adaptability
 - Most web apps are fixed in terms of frameworks or datasources
 - Some are just CRUD apps, and dont need any business logic

+### Too many interfaces

+### Middle men

+- Having strict layers, can result in layers not being able to talk to layers further away, which leads to layers delegating without doing anything

 [Top of Page](#clean-architecture)